-Unilever lifts margin target after first-half improvement
+Unilever lifts margin target as industry pressure mounts

 Regarding the sale of its margarine and spreads business, CFO Pitkethly said Unilever planned to distribute details by the end of autumn.
 The firm is carving out the whole business, which operates in some 60 countries, but could sell it in pieces.

-Pitkethly said industry players might be able to add value to the emerging market business, while the developed markets business might be more interesting to private equity players.
+Pitkethly said industry players might be able to add value to the emerging market business, while developed markets might be more interesting to private equity players.

 "We don't have to sell it in one block and will only do that if it's a superior value solution," Pitkethly told Reuters.

-He said Unilever was also on track to announce the result of a review into its dual-headed structure by the end of the year.

-Reporting by Martinne Geller; Editing by Greg Mahlich and Edmund Blair
+Reporting by Martinne Geller; Editing by Edmund Blair and Keith Weir